AttilaAKINCI/MoneyBox/README.md

 errors can be occured during runtime.

 For network requests HTTP responses between 200 and 299 indicates that successful communication, between 400 and 599 indicates error which has to be handled.
+(BaseRepositoryImpl.kt)

 Reposity layer handles that errors and informs ViewModel Layer with Resource type.
-ViewModel Layer is informs UI layer with Informer type if it necessary.
+ViewModel Layer is informs UI layer using LiveData objects if it necessary.

 Notes: `Optional json field should be marked as nullable ( ? ) otherwise service response can not be mapped to data class`

 ## Testing
-For unit tests, I created fake version of repositories and some utility classes.
-Fake versions use same interface in order to make easier to test viewmodels.
+For unit tests, I have used MockK library with JUnit5 for Unit testing and JUnit4 for integration tests

 Context dependent tests are placed under androidTest folder, Independent class and utility tests are placed under test folder.